Montgomery St. Peter Montgomery St. Peter

 Whitsunday Islands National Park & Whitehaven Beach.
 A chain of islands famed for their powdery white sand beaches, multicolored blue waters and coral reefs.

 Undara Volcanic National Park.
-A national park home to Australia’s largest lava tube, volcanic craters and though not tropical, lush savannas of grasses and trees.
+A national park home to Australia’s largest lava tube, several volcanic craters and lush savannas.

 Chillagoe-Mungana Caves National Park.
 A national park with large limestone formations, underground caves, hiking trails and aboriginal rock art.

 Torres Strait Islands.
-An archipelago located between the northern tip of Queensland the southern shores of Papa New Guinea.
+An archipelago located between the northern tip of Queensland and the southern shores of Papua New Guinea.
 It’s home to an array of ecological diversity and indigenous peoples.

 Read More